81 Nurul Hasan Sohan

 Domestic & Leagues:

-One of the many great Bangladeshi wicketkeepers who had to wait his turn to play international cricket was Nurul Hasan, who made his first-class debut in 2011.
+One of the many great Bangladeshi wicketkeepers who had to wait their turn to play international cricket was Nurul Hasan, who made his first-class debut in 2011.

 Nurul competed in two World Cups in 2010 and 2012 while spending three years at the Under-19 level.
 He made his breakthrough in the 2013–14 National Cricket League season, scoring 489 runs at an average of 81.50 with two hundred.

-He was picked for Bangladesh A team as a result, and he later established a good domestic cricket reputation.
+As a result, he was picked for the Bangladesh A team and later established an excellent domestic cricket reputation.

-In 2015, he participated in Bangladesh Premier League for Sylhet Super Stars.
+In 2015 he participated in the Bangladesh Premier League for Sylhet Super Stars.
 In the 2015–16 National Cricket League, against Dhaka Division in October 2015, Nurul recorded his best performance, an unbeaten 182, which enabled Khulna to come back and win the game after being all out for just 117.

 With 546 runs in 12 games, he topped Sheikh Jamal Dhanmondi Club in run scoring during the 2017–18 Dhaka Premier Division Cricket League.

-Following the draught for the 2018–19 Bangladesh Premier League, he was selected for the Dhaka Dynamites team in October 2018.
-In 2017–18 and 2018–19, he lead Sheikh Jamal Dhanmondi Club in List A and Twenty20 matches.
+Following the 2018–19 Bangladesh Premier League draught, he was selected for the Dhaka Dynamites team in October 2018.
+In 2017–18 and 2018–19, he led Sheikh Jamal Dhanmondi Club in List A and Twenty20 matches.

-In the latter year, they won the first Dhaka Premier Division Twenty20 Cricket League tournament.
+They won the first Dhaka Premier Division Twenty20 Cricket League tournament in the latter year.

 With 524 runs in 16 games, he was at the top of Sheikh Jamal Dhanmondi Club in run scoring during the 2018–19 Dhaka Premier Division Cricket League competition.